yosikari/ArduinoBoxingMachine/README.md

 To set up and run the Arduino Boxing Machine, follow these steps:

-1. Clone or download the project code from the GitHub repository: [link to your GitHub repository].
+1. Clone or download the project code from the GitHub repository: https://github.com/yosikari/ArduinoBoxingMachine
 2. Open the Arduino IDE (Integrated Development Environment) on your computer.
 3. Connect your Arduino board to your computer using a USB cable.
 4. Open the project code (`.cpp` file) in the Arduino IDE.
-5. Install any necessary libraries required for the LED matrix screen and the IR movement sensors.
+5. Install any necessary libraries required for the LED matrix screen and the IR movement sensors (MD_Parola, MD_MAX72xx, SPI).
 6. Verify and compile the code.
 7. Upload the compiled code to your Arduino board.

-Make sure you have the required Arduino libraries installed for the LED matrix screen and the IR movement sensors.
-Additional details regarding the required libraries can be found in the code comments or project documentation.

 ## Usage